-The buttermilk produced from the process was used to make the bread.
-But first we were sent out to forage for blackberries.
+When you make butter, you get buttermilk.
+And what better thing to do with buttermilk than to make bread?
+But first we went foraging for blackberries.
 Blackberries?
-Yes, we weren’t making just any old soda bread, ours was to be a blackberry and apple one with cheese and herbs thrown in for good measure.
+Yes, we weren’t making just any old soda bread.
+Ours was to be a blackberry and apple one with cheese and herbs thrown in for good measure.
 I managed to break mine up when trying to move it whilst still hot, so I don’t have any photos.
 However, it was so delicious I made one at home a couple of days later and have now posted a recipe for blackberry and apple spelt soda bread.

-After that it was time for a bit more chat and last minute photo taking, then back into the tractor for another bone shaking ride back up the hill to the car park.
+After that we had time for a bit more chat and last minute photo taking.
+Then we went back into the tractor for another bone shaking ride up the hill to the car park.

 - A day at River Cottage – Anne’s Kitchen